dylanbrandtner/CarND-Semantic-Segmentation-Project-P12/README.md

 #### Does the project correctly label the road?
 According to the rubric "A solution that is close to best would label at least 80% of the road and label no more than 20% of non-road pixels as road."

 Initially, I had set my learning rate to 0.001 and epochs to 25.
-The results were not great, so I arrived at the final hyperparameters described above.
+The results were not great, so I updated to the final hyperparameters described above.

-Here are a few example images that compare my initial and final runs:
+Below are a few example images that compare my initial and final runs.
+The initial run is on the left, and the final run is on the right.

 <p align="center">
   <img src="./doc/before.png" width="425"> <img src="./doc/after.png" width="425">